 As shown above, content production is not only the beginning, but an integral part of content marketing, and neither can be viewed in a silo nor considered without the other.

-Content marketing cannot work with no content, nor can it work effectively with poorly or uninspired and uninformed material.
-Likewise, good content production cannot be achieved without understanding your audience and without the proper market research – both of which being aspects of content marketing.
+Content marketing cannot work without content, nor can it work effectively with poorly or uninspired material.
+Therefore, good content production is best achieved by understanding your audience and with proper market research – both of which are key aspects of content marketing.

 Want to learn more?
 Talk to a professional Content Monsta!